 Use Leuchtturm1917 if:

-- You want to index your notebooks
+- You want to index your notebooks and need page numbers

 - You want luxe features like gilded edges